-When we found out TJ was joining our family we knew he would be the very last baby joining our family!
-We didn’t want to spend a lot of money on things we would just be getting rid of or selling after he was done using them.
-Babies don’t need a lot, just the basic things!
+We didn’t want to spend much on things we would just be getting rid of after our last baby was done with them.
+Babies really need basic things!

 1 Pack of White Onesies.
 I love Carters for these.
 I know a lot of people put these under their clothes… We just wore them as shirts with cute pants/shorts.